A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: The Evolution of Isolated Phenomena

-\begin{remark} Note that the ``reality of possibility'' is a basic tenant of the transactional interpretation of quantum mechanics \cite{cramer,kastner}, where it is derived from the formalism of quantum mechanics itself.
-In the setting of the units of experience, the reality of the entire range of indistinguishable possibilities of motion is derived from the notion of isolation and from the type of internal state variables of the unit, before establishing a formal connection with quantum mechanics. \end{remark}
+\begin{remark} Note that the ``reality of possibility'' is a basic tenet of the transactional interpretation of quantum mechanics \cite{cramer,kastner}, where it is derived from the formalism of quantum mechanics itself.
+In the setting of the units of experience, the reality of the entire range of indistinguishable possibilities of motion is derived from the notion of isolation and from the type of internal state variables of the unit, before establishing a formal connection with quantum mechanics.
+In Section 3.1 we will show that the impact of the whole range of indistinguishable paths of a unit in interaction is always mediated by the assessment of the significance of each path with respect to all the others.
+In this respect, indistinguishable paths are not to be considered classical paths, because we cannot fully separate them from each other in determining their relational impact on external events such as localization at a specific spacetime point.

+We also note that the notion of indistinguishability, though set here as a general property of the restricted experience of isolated units, has a direct antecedent in the general sum-over-histories formalism of quantum theories with its distinction of variables in observables and unobserved labels (see for example \cite{hartle}).
+In this formalism, probability amplitudes in path integrals are summed over the range of unobserved labels of a given phenomenon, if a corresponding ``experiment does not determine the end of a history precisely, as most will not'' \cite{hartle}.
+Effectively, unobserved labels can be considered in our terminology as states defining indistinguishable labelled experiences. \end{remark}

 This paper does not specifically address the mechanism of interaction, still, our framework would not be complete without the inclusion of a general prescription on how the labelled experiences of units, described by the evolution of their internal state variables, are affected in interaction.
 To this purpose, we define a notion of matching of experiences.